 Our work on conversation across cultures —particularly our discovery that ‘huh?’ may be a universal word— has drawn worldwide attention.
 “Huh?” has been heralded as ‘the syllable that everyone recognises’ (New York Times) and ‘the most important word in the world’ (Süddeutsche Zeitung).
 This page lists a small selection of the international media coverage.
 Elsewhere we list key findings and answer frequently asked questions.

-Altmetric, a service measuring attention in major news outlets and on social media, notes that in terms of media attention, this paper is the “9th highest scoring article” of around 80,000 articles in PLOS ONE.
-It scored “higher than 99% of its peers” and is in the top 200 of over 2 million scientific articles tracked by Altmetric.
-The paper has between tweeted over 800 times, reaching a combined following of more than 3 million followers.
+Altmetric, a service measuring attention in major news outlets and on social media, notes that in terms of media attention, this paper is the “16th highest scoring article” of around 110,000 articles in PLOS ONE.
+It scored “higher than 99% of its peers” and is in the top 1000 of over 8 million scientific articles tracked by Altmetric.
+The paper has between tweeted over 800 times, reaching a combined audience of more than 3.5 million followers.

 New York Times — That Syllable Everyone Recognizes (Jenny Schuessler)